Generic selectors

 Matthew 5:34—Does it Change the Law?

-If the words of Jesus Christ were accurately recorded in Matthew 5:34, then He actually changed the Law of God.
+One of the promises of God is that He accurately preserved His Word forever[12].
+If the modern Bible is an accurate translation of Jesus Christ words in Matthew 5:34, then He actually changed the Law of God.
 The Old Testament certainly records statutes (laws or commandments) of God that allows for, and approves of, sworn oaths (if they are not broken).
 If Jesus Christ did eliminate oaths from the Law in Matthew 5:34, it is absolutely contrary to what He promised only a few verses prior in the same chapter:

 So, which is it?
 Are oaths still allowable or were they abolished?
 Are we to follow the Law of God given to Moses or did Jesus change it?
-When He said He did not come to abolish or change the Law, Jesus Christ was referring to the all the Old Testament because He specified the “Law or the Prophets”—which clearly allows for the swearing of oaths.
+When Jesus said He did not come to abolish or change the Law, He was referring to the all the Old Testament because He specified the “Law or the Prophets”—both of which clearly allows for the swearing of oaths.

 This presents a serious dilemma.
 If Jesus Christ did not abolish swearing of oaths from the Law, then what did He mean by, “do not swear at all”?
-If Jesus Christ abolished oaths from the Law, then He unquestionably lied in Matthew 5:17-18.
-Either way, one can only conclude that either Jesus Christ lied in Matthew 5:34 or that the biblical record is misunderstood or corrupted.
+If Jesus Christ abolished oaths from the Law, then He lied in Matthew 5:17-18, which is an absolute contradiction because God is Truth and cannot lie[13].
+All that remains is to conclude that Matthew 5:34 is misunderstood or mistranslated.

 Matthew 5:34—Forbidding False Oaths